BOOK REVIEW: Political Spirituality for a Century of Water Wars: The Angel of the Jordan Meets the Trickster of Detroit by James W. Perkinson

 One Last Thing

-Jim closes the book not with triumph, but with tenderness.
+Jim closes the book with a rousing flourish.
 He evokes a spirituality not of answers but accompaniment.
 Of neighbors over narratives.
 Of dirt-under-the-nails theology for people who know resurrection comes with blisters.

-And so, I want to leave you with this reflection from Perkinson:
+And so, I want to leave you with these reflections from Perkinson:

-Because the Evolutionary Revolutionary is not just someone who sees the pattern—it’s someone willing to embody the shift.
+Because the Evolutionary Revolutionary is not just someone who laments what is—it’s a community willing to move like water.

 To sweat.
 To soil.
 To listen.
 To laugh.